-The Felsa 790, here in red-golden color, debuted in the mid 1950ies and is compareatively rare; probably Felsa produced it in lower quantities than the caliber 1560, which was made at the same time.
+The Felsa 790, here in red-golden color, debuted in 1953ies and is compareatively rare, since Felsa produced it in lower quantities (only 69.500 items) than the caliber 1560, which was made at the same time.

 As all Felsa movement, the Felsa 790 is very well made, too.